 This, in turn, has made the marijuana blood test the go-to way to check for impairment during a traffic stop.

 Roadside tests and demonstrated impairment still play a role and assessment by a Drug Recognition Expert is now common.
-But most police departments attempt to verify these results with a blood test.
+But most police departments attempt to verify these results with a blood test (check typical drug detection times).
 If the allegedly impaired driver has more than the state’s per se limit (often 1 to 5 ng/mL of THC), a DUI conviction usually becomes much more likely.

 However, according to a study by the AAA Foundation for Traffic Safety, this type of legal limit is “arbitrary and unsupported by science.”
 For now, though, it is the law in quite a few states.